 This role has the advantage of being reasonably flexible.
-The Roadshow is live for 3 days per week (usually Tue-Thu) between mid-March and November and is open from 10am to 4pm.
+The Roadshow is live for 3 days per week (usually Tue-Thu) between the beginning of April and early December, and is open from 10am to 4pm.
 However, days can vary and the units may occasionally attend weekend events.
 Ideally, we are looking for individuals who are able to commit to around 10 hrs per month.

 Where will I be based?

 The unit visits locations within a 35 mile radius of central Sunderland although it generally spends most of their time in 10 local authorities in the North East.
 You will be expected to make your own travel arrangements, with agreed travel expenses being reimbursed.

 How do I apply?

 Simply download and complete our Health Awareness Volunteer application form and submit it to email@example.com before 5th March 2018.
 If you sound like the right fit for the role, you will be invited to a familiarisation afternoon.
 Following this, successful applicants will be invited to a full day of training.
 We will get in touch with successful applicants and talk through the recruitment process further and you can decide at each stage whether the role is right for you.